Murder of Tan Tiong Huat

-On 12 March 1997, a loan shark named Tan Tiong Huat (陈中发 Chén Zhōngfā) was shot to death at a carpark in Singapore's Beach Road.
+On 12 March 1997, a loan shark named Tan Tiong Huat (陈中发 (Chén Zhōngfā, Tân Tiong-hoat)) was shot to death at a carpark in Singapore's Beach Road.
 The suspected gunman fled Singapore for Thailand, where he was eventually caught and extradited back to Singapore for trial seven years later.
-The gunman, Lim Thian Lai (林添来 Lín Tiānlái), was charged with murdering Tan before he was put on trial for an amended charge of illegally discharging a firearm to cause death.
+The gunman, Lim Thian Lai (林添来 (Lín Tiānlái, Lîm Thiam-lâi)), was charged with murdering Tan before he was put on trial for an amended charge of illegally discharging a firearm to cause death.
 Although Lim put up a defense that he was innocent and it was another person who killed Tan, the trial court found him guilty of shooting Tan to death under the Arms Offences Act and sentenced him to the mandatory death penalty for the crime.

 Fatal shooting

 On the night of 12 March 1997, a man was discovered lying motionless in a pool of blood at a carpark below a HDB block in Beach Road, Singapore.
 The man was pronounced dead upon the arrival of paramedics.

-The victim was identified as 43-year-old Tan Tiong Huat, alias Ah Seng (阿成) or Da Fei Cheng (大肥成), who was a businessman operating a grocery store.
+The victim was identified as 43-year-old Tan Tiong Huat, alias Ah Seng (阿成 (A-Sêng)) or Da Fei Cheng (大肥成 (Dà Féichéng)), who was a businessman operating a grocery store.
 Tan had a gunshot wound on his head when his body was found, and his gold accessories, cash and watch were left untouched.
 An autopsy was later carried out by forensic pathologist Gilbert Lau, and he revealed that the cause of Tan's death was a "disruptive intracranial injury with consequential severe haemorrhaging", and the wound was caused by a low calibre gunshot delivered "from a slightly elevated position", and the bullet had penetrated Tan's skull.

 Tan was survived by his 36-year-old wife "Madam Lin" (whom he married more than ten years before), his three sons and one daughter.
 According to his family, Tan was a bad-tempered person with a domineering personality, and was extremely secretive about his work and activities outside home.
 Tan was also said to have a patriarchal mindset and he refused his wife's offer to help out at his grocery store and wanted her to continue as a housewife and take care of their children.
 Even so, Tan was acknowledged as a dedicated family man and his four children reportedly wept upon hearing of their father's death.
 Tan had a large social circle due to his business dealings.

 Police records also showed that between 1987 and 1996, Tan was previously charged thrice for moneylending activities, and had also been charged for voluntarily causing hurt.
 Tan was also a notorious moneylender who operated at Golden Mile Complex, his clients predominantly Thai nationals or those who had business dealings with Thais.